13302296C/future_debounce_button/README.md

 * __disabled__ - button is either completely disabled, or disabled for the duration of `debounceDuration` value after the button was pressed (see Properties > debounceDuration).
 * __ready__ - the button is in its normal "call to action" state.
 In this state it displays either `actionCallChild` widget, `actionCallText` text, or text __'Go'__ if none of those values are provided.
 * __loading__ - the button has been pressed and the future is executing. _The `onAbort` handler is not provided_ to the button.
 The button in this state displays either `loadingChid` widget, `loadingText` text, or the default [CircularProgressIndicator] widget if none of the former is provided.
 Clicking on the button in this state does nothing.
 The button awaits for the future to complete or time out.
 * __abort__ - the abort button has been pressed while the future was executing.
-The button displays either `avortPressedChild` widget, `abortPressedText` text, or __Cancelled__ text if none of the former are provided.
+The button displays either `abortPressedChild` widget, `abortPressedText` text, or __Cancelled__ text if none of the former are provided.
 See the `abortStateDuration` property for more options on this state.
 When the user presses the abort button - the future is abandoned.
 * __success__ - the future has completed with a value.
 The value is passed to the `onSuccess` handler if one is provided.
 The button displays either `successChild` widget, `successText` text, or __Success!__ text if none of the former are provided.
 See the `successStateDuration` property for more options on this state
 * __error__ - the future has completed with an error or timed out.
 The error and the stack trace are passed to the `onError` handler if one is provided.
 The button displays either `errorChild` widget, `errorText` text, or __Error__ text if none of the former are provided.
 See the `errorStateDuration` property for more options on this state